qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_analysis.rst

    Select Raster Resampling Options

-In the main :guilabel:`Align raster` dialog, you can still |symbologyEdit| :sup:`Edit file settings` or |signMinus| :sup:`Remove an existing file` from the list of raster layers.
+In the main :guilabel:`Align raster` dialog, you can still |symbologyEdit| :sup:`Edit file settings` or |symbologyRemove| :sup:`Remove an existing file` from the list of raster layers.
 You can also choose one or more other options (see :numref:`figure_raster_align`):

 * Select the :guilabel:`Reference Layer`,